 The field of cannabis research is flourishing today, and we are hopeful it will continue to improve in coming years.
 Read on to learn why medical research on cannabis was delayed for so long and how far it has come in recent years.

 Federal lawmakers officially outlawed cannabis for recreational use in 1937.
 In 1941, the substance was removed from the United States Pharmacopeia and National Formulary, the equivalent of the Controlled Substances Scheduling system used today.

-Following the removal, only one federal agency was allowed to contract scientific and medical research on marijuana: the National Institute on Drug Abuse (NIDA).
-NIDA contracted the production of marijuana to be used for research to exactly one individual: Dr. Mahmoud ElSohly at the University of Mississippi.
-ElSohly’s yield looked nothing like the plants grown currently; they are leafy, full of seeds and rolled only into traditional cigarettes as their intended consumption vehicle.
+Following the removal, only one federal agency was allowed to contract scientific and medical research on cannabis: the National Institute on Drug Abuse (NIDA).
+NIDA contracted the production of cannabis to be used for research to exactly one individual: Dr. Mahmoud ElSohly at the University of Mississippi.
+ElSohly’ yield looked nothing like the plants grown currently; they are leafy, full of seeds and rolled only into traditional cigarettes as their intended consumption vehicle.